14 Da4 You3 大有

 Line 4 is Yang (symbolised by the masculine line) which is seen as superiority.
 It is under line 5, the king, which here is Yin (the feminine line), seen as inferiority.
 The inferior Yin rides over the superior Yang signifying oppression.
 Thus line 4 should maintain a low profile, i.e. not expose itself too much.
 Abundant possessions will incur envy and feel like a thereat to others; this will cause calamity.

-Commentary on the image: Not to exhibit its grand state (and) no calamity (or fault) (signifying) to be intelligent and behave oneself.
+Commentary on the image: Not to exhibit its grand state and no calamity (or fault), which signifies to be intelligent and behave oneself.

 Line 4 is at a position for the shaded Yin (feminine).
 Though masculine tends to move, position 4 is a place for resting.
 As long as it can behave according to its position, it can avoid calamity.
 Herewith line 4 changes to feminine Yin, becoming shaded and remaining still.
 Even though the hexagram becomes Da Chu (26), where it herds livestock on a large scale but won't eat alone, i.e. it will shares with others.
 Therefore it won't incur calamity when the king in hexagram Da You levies riches from those who have more than they need to help those who are in need.